50 Christmas Memories journal prompts

 Decking the Halls

 Decorating the tree is an event unto itself.
-It means recounting 40 years of memories as we nestle ornaments, both old and new, among the branches.
+It means recounting 40-plus years of memories as we nestle ornaments, both old and new, among the branches.
 No one—and I mean NO one—can place a single ornament anywhere till my husband sticks his ancient yarn Santa on the tree, front and center.

 Celebrating the Christ Child